all that is left in a World without God

 the two except upon the most tenuous of distinctions.
 Increasingly

 the agenda of the Church is the agenda of the world.

-First, let us understand this with complete
+First, let us understand

-of Christ.
+the Body of Christ.
 However sterile we have found it since the spurious

 and self-promoting euphoria of Vatican II … however trampled the